dark-teal-coder/course-sololearn-sql/course-note-sololearn-sql.md

 - [ ] ```SELECT```
 - [ ] ```CHANGE NAME```

-Question 07: Drag and drop from the options below to create a view named ''most_abs'' for the students with the greatest number of absences.
+Question 07: Drag and drop from the options below to create a view named `most_abs` for the students with the greatest number of absences.

 ```sql
 _____ _____ most_abs _____